EXPEL BLOG

 We wanted to end this post with some parting thoughts and tips for those currently looking for an MDR provider.

-When you’re evaluating MDR providers, make sure you understand how their remediation process works.
+When you’re evaluating MDR providers, make sure you understand how their automated security remediation process works.
 Will they reduce risk quickly enough to protect your org?
 What will they do for you when it comes time to remediate an incident vs. what will you be asked to do?

 Have any questions?
 Let’s chat!